DBDiff/DBDiff/README.md

 _We are going to assume that `composer.phar` is installed inside your "dbdiff" folder.
 If it is installed elsewhere you will need to use it's exact path_

-1. Install the dependencies of the project with: `php composer.phar install`
+1. If you didn't install `DBDiff` with `composer`, install the dependencies of the project with: `php composer.phar install`
 2. Make a `.dbdiff` file by following the [File Examples](#file-examples) and place it in the root of your "dbdiff" directory
 3. Type `./dbdiff {dbdiff command here e.g. server1.db1:server1.db2}` to start the app!
 See [Command-Line API](#command-line-api) for more details on which commands you can run.